200016harshjain/billion-hearts-assignment/README.md

 ## Testing Help
 - I have created a user with 'user id' 1.
 Whenever you create a new image you can use the '1' as a user id or create a new user id with the 'create user' endpoint present in swagger
 - You can use a random user id like 9999 or image-id 9999 to test out negative scenarios (invalid user, invalid image) for few of the relevant APIs

+## Bonus
+- Notifying users post image analysis
+  - I have assumed that the image analysis process is not real time - it is a longer running workload.
+  - With that assumption
+        - A notification service that is responsible to send notifications to client.
+        - The image analysis service would then communicate to this notification service over a light weight message broker.
+  - If that assumption is not true
+        - Image upload and analysis is to have an SLA of 100 ms then I would rework the design
+            - Effectively have one service for upload and analysis to save on message broker latency and prevent an extra read from S3 and the overall dev effort in maintaining another service.
+            - If the SLA for both is 100ms one can imagine that users would upload an image and only on succesful analysis would we move to the next step.
+The idea is that image upload and analysis are tightly coupled in our user workflow and hence we can make that tradeoff of having tight coupling in code to meet our SLAs and have lesser overhead in maintaining an extra service.